DucManhPhan/DucManhPhan.github.io/_posts/2019-11-28-How-to-use-Executor-Service-in-Multithreading-Java.md

     The **awaitTermination()** method takes a timeout as a parameter.
 Some steps of this method:
     - First, it will issue a **shutdown()** method, so it will prevent the submission of any new tasks
     - Then, it will wait for the given timeout.
-During this timeout, it gives the chance of all the executing tasks to complete and of all the waiting tasks to be executed
+During this timeout, it gives the chance of all the executing tasks to complete and all the waiting tasks to be executed
     - And at the end of this timeout, if there are still remaining tasks, it will halt everything and cleanup the waiting queue if it is not empty.

 <br>